PARTNER WITH US

 - Centre for Child and Family Research (CCfR, Loughborough University) – An evaluation of the Firstline programme found it had significant impact on social work leadership.
 Those undertaking the programme were “overwhelmingly positive”, with many considering it “the best training and professional development they’ve received as managers and leaders.”
 Their teams also reported improvements in a number of key areas such as their ability to learn and develop others, hold people to account and exercise resilience and self-reflexivity.
 There are also tangible links to retention of managers; a number who completed the programme, and had been planning to leave their posts, decided to stay, while others had secured or were considering applying for more senior positions.
 Read the report.

 Our programmes provide opportunities to share knowledge, develop skills and attend training across the country, keeping your staff

 motivated and connected to developments across the profession.

 Both leadership seminars and regional research and practice forums enable staff across your service to hear from leading thinkers and system influencers.

 On completion of our programmes, your staff will join the Fellowship — a movement of outstanding individuals working to address social disadvantage.
 Members benefit from being part of a network of skilled individuals, enabling them to consult peers and attend practice related events, which further energises them in their work.
 Most importantly, they will be supported to develop their skills and keep learning new ways to bring about positive change for children and families.

 Save on operational costs

-Save time and money as you gain four new practice-ready social workers.
+Save time and money as you gain up to five new practice-ready social workers.
 We cover all costs relating to the attraction, selection and

 recruitment of participants for our programmes.
 For the Frontline programme, this includes all references, health and DBS checks.